0:00

-In this guide, you will learn what Discord Timestamps are, all the ways you can make them, and how to use them.
+In this guide, you'll learn what Discord Timestamps are, how to create them, and how to use them.

-Discord Timestamps are dynamic dates (and times) that display the time information based on the user’s local time zone.
+Discord Timestamps are dynamic dates and times that adjust to each user's local time zone.

 Now, let's take a look at how to make Discord timestamps.